openstack-archive/git-upstream/doc/source/workflows.rst

 For this trivial example, the only commit not present in the upstream release was about the customisation of the .gitreview file.

-The default strategy git-upstream uses to find duplicate entries is the comparison of Change-id entries in commit messages.
-Of course, it’s not possible to compare directly the SHA1 for a commit because the cherry-picking changes the information used for SHA1 calculation
+The default strategy git-upstream uses to find duplicate entries is exactly the same as ``git-rebase``.
+Additionally it also looks at Change-Id entries in commit messages where found, as these help identify patches that were changed before being accepted upstream when using Gerrit for reviews.

 .. note:: A git commit SHA1 is generated from the following information: